Heart and Mind

-After the final two weeks of classes at Radford University I returned to south east Asia for the 13th session of the Provisional World Parliament in Lucknow, India, hosted by Dr. Jagdish Gandhi.
-The Parliament, with the participation of a number of intelligent and articulate delegates, debated and passed several excellent legislative acts that now serve as part of the resource base for emerging world law.
+After the final two weeks of classes at Radford University, I returned to southeast Asia for the 13th session of the Provisional World Parliament in Lucknow, India, hosted by Dr. Jagdish Gandhi.
+The Parliament, with the participation of a number of intelligent and articulate delegates, debated and passed several excellent World Legislative Acts that now serve as part of the resource base for emerging world law.
 We had a well-attended Press Conference that resulted in articles in all the leading newspapers of the region.
-After the Parliament, I flew to Dhaka, Bangladesh, where I was hosted for nearly a week by a member of the Bangladesh Peace Council, and provided with a packed itinerary of meeting with multiple peace groups by Mahbubul Islam.
-I was also hosted one afternoon by a fellow recipient of this year’s GUSI Peace Prize, Mr. A.N.
-Noumen, founder and director of DORP, a Bangladesh non-profit organization dedicated to the alleviation of poverty.
+After the Parliament, I flew to Dhaka, Bangladesh, where I was hosted for nearly a week by a member of the Bangladesh Peace Council, and I was provided with a packed itinerary of meeting with multiple peace groups organized by Mahbubul Islam.
+I was also hosted one afternoon by a fellow recipient of the GUSI Peace Prize International, Mr. A.N.
+Nouman, founder and director of DORP (Development Organization for the Rural Poor), a Bangladesh non-profit organization dedicated to the alleviation of poverty.

 After Bangladesh, I flew back to Delhi and stayed two nights with Mr. Amit Paul, President of the Delhi Chapter of WCPA, before taking the train to Shardarshar in the Rajasthan dessert where IASE Deemed University is located.
 I had long conversations with Chancellor Kanak Mal Dugar and his son Himanshu Dugar concerning possible cooperation in values education and the development of the new Global Harmony Institute that is being finished on the 1200 acre IASE campus.
 I was generously hosted by Dr. Surrendra Pathak and his family and given a tour of the many buildings on this huge campus.
 Each morning I jogged into the 200 year old city of Shardarshar with its narrow streets, interesting architecture, and camel pulled carts.
 With the cold nights, warm days, and sand everywhere that was not cultivated and irrigated, I could see how people might enjoy living in this part of India.